NoobMaester/blogg/README.md

-## A simple blog App using react with firebase and Firestore as both authentication and database.
+## A simple blog App using react with firebase and Firestore for both authentication and database.